kwtki/go-serverless-lambda/readme.md

-# Go Serverless Lambda Project
+# Go Serverless Lambda Skeleton Project

-This repository provides a template for deploying Go-based AWS Lambda functions using the AWS Serverless Application Model (SAM).
+This repository provides a **template** for deploying Go-based AWS Lambda functions using the AWS Serverless Application Model (SAM).
 The project is designed to be easy to use and customizable for different serverless applications.

 ## Features
 - Automatic creation of the `bootstrap` file for custom runtimes.